 Cassava, together with yams and sweet potatoes are important sources of food in the tropics.
 The cassava plant gives the highest yield of food energy per cultivated area per day among crop plants, except possibly for sugarcane.
 Cassava accounts for 30% of the daily calorie intake in Ghana.
 In the subtropical region of southern China, cassava is the fifth largest crop in term of production, after rice, sweet potato, sugar cane, and maize.

 Cassava is harvested for its starchy edible root.
-Four made from the roots is called tapioca.
-It's the third largest source of carbohydrates for human consumption in the world.
+Flour made from the roots is called tapioca.
+It's the third largest source of carbohydrates for human consumption in the world!
 World production of cassava root is estimated to be around 184 million metric tons (MMT).
 The majority of production occurs in Africa where 99.1 MMT were grown.
 51.5 MMT were grown in Asia and 33.2 MMT in Latin America.
 Nigeria is the world's largest producer.

 Cassava is classified as sweet or bitter depending on the level of toxic cyanogenic glucosides contained.
 Improper preparation of bitter cassava leads to cases of a disease called konzo.
 Nevertheless, farmers often prefer the bitter varieties because they deter pests, animals, and thieves.

 Cassava can be cooked in various ways.
 The soft-boiled root has a delicate flavor and can replace boiled potatoes in many uses: as an accompaniment for meat dishes, or made into purées, dumplings, soups, stews, gravies, etc..
 Deep fried (after boiling or steaming), it can replace fried potatoes, with a distinctive flavor.
 Tapioca and foufou are made from the starchy cassava root flour.
 Tapioca can replace wheat flour, and is used by some people with wheat allergies or coeliac disease.
-The juice of the bitter cassava, boiled to the consistence of thick syrup and flavored with spices, is called cassareep.
+The juice of the bitter cassava, boiled to the consistency of thick syrup and flavored with spices, is called cassareep.
 It's used in various sauces and as a flavoring.
 It is exported chiefly from Guyana.
-Cassava is used in drinks in East Asia.
+Cassava is also used in drinks in East Asia.

 The domesticated peanut has two sets of chromosomes from two different species.
 Direct examination of the chromosomes shows the wild ancestors to be A. duranensis and A. ipaensis.
 This cross-breeding domestication occurred 7,600 years ago, probably in Peru, where the wild strains still grow today.